Grappling: Stand-up grappling

 Stand-up grappling is arguably an integral part of all grappling and clinch fighting arts, considering that two combatants generally start fighting from a stand-up position.
 The aim of stand-up grappling varies according to the martial arts or combat sports in question.
 Defensive stand-up grappling concerns itself with pain-compliance holds and escapes from possible grappling holds applied by an opponent, while offensive grappling techniques include submission holds, trapping, takedowns and throws, all of which can be used to inflict serious damage, or to move the fight to the ground.
-Stand-up grappling can also be used both offensively and defensively simultaneously with striking, either to trap an opponents arms while striking, prevent the opponent from obtaining sufficient distance to strike effectively, or to bring the opponent close to apply, for instance, knee strikes.
+Stand-up grappling can also be used both offensively and defensively simultaneously with striking, either to trap an opponent's arms while striking, prevent the opponent from obtaining sufficient distance to strike effectively, or to bring the opponent close to apply, for instance, knee strikes.

 In combat sports, stand-up grappling usually revolves around successful takedowns and throws.
 Grappling is a major part of combat glima and Løse-tak sport glima, and the fight continues on the ground if both combatants end up there.
 In other martial sports such as MMA, the fight may continue on the ground.